E-Shelton98/tmdb-movies-backend/README.md

-_NOTE_ This is heavily modified from the tutorial at the clone link below.
+_NOTE_ This is simply modified from the tutorial at the clone link below.
 Though I have made some slight edits such as adding increased functionality, Much of the code was already there, I simply expanded or tweaked it to fit my needs as a refresher on Express.

+I removed the XMP to JSON converter since I did not need it for my use case, slightly modified the search route and added the discover route.

 # Good Relay